dbpatty/polkatree/README.md

  <h1 align="right">Welcome to POLKATREE project by ANAMIX</h1>
 <img src="https://github.com/dbpatty/polkatree/blob/master/polkatree/img/polkatree1.png" height="150px" />
-<p align="left">This site was created to help people,mainly validators, who want to quickly follow the status and the evolution of the Polkadot chains and parachains.
+<p align="left">This site was created to help people, mainly validators, who want to quickly follow the status and the evolution of the Polkadot chains and parachains.
- In the next steps we'll add a Telegram bot to advise about new update and CoinGeko API connection too.

-If you are interested to add a project or to modify existing feel free to create a pull request or leave a feedback here.
+In the future we will be adding a Telegram bot to provide information on updates as they become available.
+We will also be adding a CoinGeko API connection.
+If you are interested in adding a project or modifying an existing project, feel free to create a pull request or leave feedback here.
 </p>